aws-samples/sample-serverless-digital-asset-payments/README.md

 - When a payment is detected, a DynamoDB Stream event triggers the Sweeper Lambda process.

-9-10. **Sweeping Funds**
+9. **Gas Top-up**

 - The Sweeper calculates required gas and sends additional native gas tokens to an invoice's address if necessary (ie for ERC20 invoices).

+10. **Sweeping Funds**

-Once sufficient gas is available to make a transaction, funds are "swept" to the offline treasury wallet.
+- Once sufficient gas is available to make a transaction, funds are "swept" to the offline treasury wallet.
 The invoice is then marked as swept.

 11. **Invoice Management**